qruto/laravel-wave/README.md

 I would be very grateful for mentions or just a sincere "thank you" 🤝

 ## Installation

+First release 🎉 Works well in home, but should be battle tested before **1.0**.
+I would appreciate your feedback.

 You can install packages to server and client sides via composer with npm: